THE CASH RAILWAY WEBSITE

 ILFORD.
 Bodgers, Cranbrook Road.
 Ilford Library has photographs showing pneumatic tubes below the ceiling in kitchenware, fabrics and furniture departments.
 "Money boxes flying across the ceiling" 'Musikooluk' in posting to Whirligig message board, 21/11/04.
 Reported to have Rapid Wire system in Daily Mirror, 21 July 1977.

 ILFORD.
 Fairheads, Cranbrook Road.
+Opened in 1908.
 Five-station Lamson pneumatic tube

 system (originally eight stations) with Standard Gravity Desk.
 Installed